jaredemjohnson/zzrtl-audio/README.md

 -run build.z64

 [ These scripts include ]<br>
+-audiobank editing<br>
+-audiosequence binaries<br>
 -restriction flags<br>
 -entrance cutscenes<br>
 -message binaries (compatible with Zelda's Letter and Ocarina Text Editor)<br>
 -routing (entrance table)<br>

 All the tables related to scenes will be dumped to the [scene] folder.

+[audiobank editing]<br>
+Inside the [audio] and [banks] folder is a list of audiobanks. each audiobank is comprised of instruments folders.
+Move/copy instrument folders from one bank to another and edit the config file inside the instrument folder to change the instrument's envelope.

+there are binary files inside the bank folder that are mostly for debugging. leave them alone.

 [message editing]<br>
 overwrite the message binary files in the [message] folder<br>